MARCH 4 – APRIL 22

 Artist/Curator Talk: Courtney M. Leonard

-Join BREACH: LOGBOOK 23 | CARRIER and CARRIERS | COMMUNITY artist/curator Courtney M. Leonard for an in-person talk about her work and progress.
+BREACH: LOGBOOK 23 | CARRIER and CARRIERS | COMMUNITY artist/curator Courtney M. Leonard presented an in-person talk about her work and progress.
+This free event took place in the exhibition space.

 Public Vessel-Making Workshop

-CARRIERS | COMMUNITY will feature vessels created by community members as an offering.
-With Leonard as our guide, you will explore multilayered conversations about local water practices and awareness.
-Your work in clay will culminate with the creation of vessels and other clay objects which will be part of CARRIERS.
+CARRIERS | COMMUNITY featured vessels created by community members as an offering.
+With Leonard as our guide, people explored multilayered conversations about local water practices and awareness.
+The work in clay culminated with the creation of vessels and other clay objects which were part of CARRIERS.